waldronmatt/blogWebTemplate/README.md

 Website features a recent blog posts homepage, html blog tag buttons, and a responsive blog picture archive.

-To view a live demo of this website, go to: http://waldronmatthew.com/portfolio/blog/index.html

 ## Getting Started

 Edit the blog pages: